 Queen Victoria lies in bits in a Clones butter yard after being hit by a beer lorry.
 The people of the town discuss should the old lady be re-erected or replaced?

-The town of Clones in County Monaghan faces a dilemma over replacing a memorial to Queen Victoria or replacing it with a memorial to 1916.
+The town of Clones in County Monaghan faces a dilemma over replacing a memorial to Queen Victoria with a memorial to 1916.

 A quiet little town with an ancient Celtic cross dominating its main square and at the moment no other monument.